MaartenvNistelrooij/tudat-space/docs/source/_src_getting_started/_src_examples/cdl_examples/mga_dsm_optimization.rst

 * *Set* ``maximum_delta_v``
     It is possible to try and force the optimization towards solutions with lower :math:`\Delta V`.
 This can be done by specifying a maximum :math:`\Delta V`.
-This value is used in the optimization to apply a penalty to all solutions that exceed it and thereby forcing it to continue to search for better solutions.
+This value is used in the optimization to apply a penalty to all solutions that exceed it, thereby forcing it to continue to search for better solutions.
 There is a risk involved here, if this maximum :math:`\Delta V` is too low, the optimization may not find any solutions satisfying it at all and won't give you any solutions that are not penalized.
-The default is set to :math:`2e8 m/s`, so that it is practically ineffective.
+The default is set to :math:`2e8` m/s, so that it is practically ineffective.

 * *Increase population size*
-    Increasing the population size (even only slightly) will yield a different initial population and will thereby affect the entire evolution and may yield better solutions to be found (may be even in less evolutions).
+    Increasing the population size (even only slightly) will yield a different initial population, thereby affecting the entire evolution and may therefore yield better solutions (maybe even in less evolutions).

 * *Reduce number of parameters*
     It may be the case that a problem *with* DSMs is simply too complex to be optimized efficiently.
-In that case it may be better reduce the number of parameters, either by not using DSMs or by reducing the number of planets that are visited.
+In that case it may be better to reduce the number of parameters, either by not using DSMs or by reducing the number of planets that are visited.

 Lastly, it was noted that the time of flight range in the Pareto front is rather limited in some cases.
-In this case it may be that the optimization has found optimal solutions for this range, but that these are not acceptable and that larger time of flights need to be explored.
+In this case it may be that the optimization has found optimal solutions for this range, but that these are not acceptable and that larger times of flight need to be explored.
 This may be achieved with the above tricks (e.g. it is adviced to try setting a maximum :math:`\Delta V` first), but there is one more trick:

-* *Increase minimum time of flights* in :download:`Constants <_static/constants.py>`
+* *Increase minimum times of flight* in :download:`Constants <_static/constants.py>`
     In this file the boundaries as used in the optimization regarding time of flight are defined in days, depending on the planet that defines the end of a leg.
 One can increase the minima (and possibly increase the maxima) to move (and extend) the time of flight range of the Pareto front.